yokunal/Gaming-Business-Insights/README.md

 |-- main.ipynb                # Full analysis notebook
 |-- requirements.txt          # Python dependencies
 |-- README.md                 # Project readme and documentation

 Results and Insights
-Top Spending Segments: Older users (35–59) and users playing genres such as Battle Royale, Strategy, and MMORPG generate the highest average spend.
+- **Top** Spending Segments: Older users (35–59) and users playing genres such as Battle Royale, Strategy, and MMORPG generate the highest average spend.

-Engagement Patterns: iOS users spend more per capita, but Android dominates in volume.
+- **Engagement** Patterns: iOS users spend more per capita, but Android dominates in volume.

-Monetization Timing: Most first purchases occur within 15 days; timely offers yield best results.
+- **Monetization** Timing: Most first purchases occur within 15 days; timely offers yield best results.

-Actionable KPIs: Graphs and regression pinpoint the precise segments and behaviors driving revenue growth.
+- **Actionable** KPIs: Graphs and regression pinpoint the precise segments and behaviors driving revenue growth.

 Business Applications
-Data-driven support for user acquisition, retention, and monetization strategies
+- **Data-driven** support for user acquisition, retention, and monetization strategies

-Segmentation, targeting, and prioritizing high-value genres and platforms
+- **Segmentation**, targeting, and prioritizing high-value genres and platforms

-Optimizing onboarding and purchase timing windows
+- **Optimizing** onboarding and purchase timing windows

 License
 This project is MIT licensed.

 Acknowledgments
-Synthetic or anonymized gaming data for demonstration and learning purposes.
+- **Synthetic** or anonymized gaming data for demonstration and learning purposes.

-Inspired by real business and industry analytics use cases.
+- **Inspired** by real business and industry analytics use cases.